GEORGE III HALFPENNY

 GIIIH731A.
 George III halfpenny 1773 No stop reverse Halfpenny weighs 9.43 grams & practically 30 mm in size.
 An identical halfpenny to above, less spots of course.
 Halfpenny grades reverse good fine/obverse overall fine and completely problem free with an attractive tone, though is may have been dipped at some point in its life.

 GIIIH732.
-George III halfpenny 1773 B over Angled R in Britannia Ball under spear blade Halfpenny weighs 10.14 grams, this specimen is the sole example ive seen of this halfpenny, theirs also a similar 1739 halfpenny with the same angled over strike in this collection.
-There`s some signs of double die striking on Britannia`s trident to her left along with the third I of III, this is due to the servant die moving clockwise by a few degrees ( probably once in this case due to the weakness ) whilst striking a working die for coin production.
+George III halfpenny 1773 B over Angled R in Britannia Ball under spear blade Halfpenny weighs 10.14 grams This specimen is the sole example ive seen of this type of halfpenny theirs also a similar 1739 halfpenny with the same angled over strike in this collection.
+There`s some signs of double die striking on Britannia`s trident to her left along with the third I of III this is due to the servant die moving clockwise by a few degrees ( probably once in this case due to the weakness ) whilst striking a working die for coin production.

-Under close scrutiny some detail corresponds with a working die that needed three or four blows from a servant, one of those blows or strikes twisted slightly leaving a faint doubling of around the spear top, the lower doubling has become quit rough and bulbous to the left of Britannia`s Knee.
+Under close scrutiny some detail corresponds with a working die that needed three or four blows from a servant one of those blows or strikes twisted slightly leaving a faint doubling around the spear top.

-As with all die preparation the legend letters and date were added last, the now new working die was ready for service with its B over angled R and various double struck areas soon to be vanished with service time, even well struck examples.
-This halfpenny would have lost most or all of these details on a lower grade specimen, even the first examples would be very difficult to identify.
-An extremely rare coin with an interesting story to tell, halfpenny grades reverse really good very fine / obverse very fine +.
+As with all die preparation the legend letters and date were added last and the now new working die was ready for service with its B over angled R along with various double struck areas soon to be vanished with service.
+This halfpenny would have lost most or all of these details on a lower grade specimen even the first examples would be very difficult to identify.
+An extremely rare coin with an interesting story to tell Halfpenny grades reverse really good very fine / obverse very fine +.